shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/disable-browser-integration.md

 To disable the browser integration, follow these two simple steps.

-1. Create or open the text file at
+1. Create or open the text file at:

         Windows: %APPDATA%\Shotgun\preferences\toolkit.ini
         Macosx: ~/Library/Preferences/Shotgun/toolkit.ini